One of Wren’s great churches, St Mary-le-Bow (1673) is famous as the church with the bells that still dictate who is – and who is not –...

 Café Below information

-This atmospheric cafe-restaurant, in the crypt of one of London’s most famous churches offers excellent value and such tasty dishes as pan-fried sea bream with chermoula (spicy North African sauce) and aubergine Parmigiana.
-There are as many vegetarian choices as meat ones.
+This very atmospheric cafe-restaurant, in the crypt of one of London’s most famous churches, offers excellent value and a tasty range of international fare, with as many vegetarian choices as meat choices.
 Summer sees tables outside in the shady courtyard.
+Occasional set dinners are available, but check the website or phone in for details.